Genital Herpes

 Suppression of genital herpes

 Swallow tablets whole with plenty of fluids, or dissolve in water.
 Can be taken with or without food.
 Seek medical advice if treatment is not effective or there are new symptoms or side effects.
-It is important to drink plenty of water whilst taking aciclovir, and to avoid alcohol.
+It is important to drink plenty of water whilst taking aciclovir.

-Please note: The dose instruction in the patient information leaflet supplied with the tablets is different from the instruction on the packet - follow the prescription instruction label on the box.
-Tablets will be supplied in blank boxes of 15 or 30 tablets, except for suppressive treatment which is supplied in original medicine boxes of 56 tablets.
+The dose instruction in the patient information leaflet supplied with the tablets is different from the instruction on the packet - follow the prescription instruction label on the box.
+Tablets may be supplied in blank boxes of 6, 12, 15 or 30 tablets, except for suppressive treatment which is supplied in original medicine boxes of 56 tablets.

 The dosage for cold sore treatment is different to genital herpes treatment.